wuan/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

      (the storage service is an example of such an object)

    NURL
-     a self-authenticating URL-like string almost exactly like a NURL but without being tied to Foolscap
+     a self-authenticating URL-like string almost exactly like a fURL but without being tied to Foolscap

    swissnum
      a short random string which is part of a fURL/NURL and which acts as a shared secret to authorize clients to use a storage service